 The Technical Secretary of IOCINDIO clarified the point that according to the IOC Manual and the updated Guidelines for Regional Subsidiary Bodies, all the regional subsidiary bodies, either Sub Commissions or Committees have the mandate to implement in their respective regions the IOC global programmes, meaning that none of them is exempted from any IOC global programmes including Ocean Observations and Services, Ocean Sciences, Tsunamis, Ocean Governance, capacity development, etc. He also informed the Working Group that bearing from the experiences in coordinating regional programmes, there is already a very good collaboration between IOCAFRICA and IOCINDIO with mutual participation in meetings.

-The WESTPAC Co-Chair, Dr. Kentaro Ando echoed the opinions of previous speakers.
-He suggested that the Working Group may use “Reference area” with a more focus on collaboration.
+The WESTPAC Co-Chair, Dr. Kentaro Ando echoed the concerns of previous speakers.
+He suggested that the Working Group may use the term of “Reference area” with a more focus on collaboration, rather than the term of “Geographical area of responsibility” to avoid any confusions.

 Tanzania strongly supported the comments made by the Representative of Kenya, the Ambassador Gichuhi.
 He highlighted that those problems are arising from the way that the geographic area of responsibility of the future IOCINDIO Sub Commission has been now presented based on the entire Indian Ocean basin.
 This new presentation is creating a confusion to African countries and institutions because the geographic area of the IOCAFRICA is based on countries representation which is the vision of the African Union.
 In fact, the African Union is also developing Pan African programmes in ocean sciences, observations, and services with African capacities in earth observations, blue economy, ocean governance and policy and maritime strategy for all African countries to work together.
 He recalled that in the past, there were two Regional Committees in Africa.
 However, due to the inactivity of both Committees, the African countries united and joined forces to create a single Sub Commission for the entire continent as IOCAFRICA in order to reinforce cooperation.
 The problem is that now, as suggested in the presentation of the Executive Secretary, if IOCINDIO will cover the entire Indian Ocean, then how the Eastern African countries would work together with the West African countries?
 He underlined that the matter was discussed at the IOC Executive Council Session last year.
-He called on the Executive Secretary to reconsider seriously the area of geographic responsibility to avoid confusion for the IOC itself, for the African countries in the Indian Ocean and for other institutions, in particular the African Union.
+He called on the Executive Secretary to reconsider seriously the geographical area of responsibility to avoid confusion for the IOC itself, for the African countries in the Indian Ocean and for other institutions, in particular the African Union.
 The concern is of the greatest concern and as such, Tanzania does not support the new proposal related to the geographic area of responsibility of IOCINDIO.

-With the view to reach a consensus, the IOC Chair presented again his first slide from the report of the first meeting of IOCINDIO on the area of geographic responsibility adopted by the IOC Assembly in 1989.
+With the view to reach a consensus, the IOC Chair presented again his first slide from the report of the first meeting of IOCINDIO on the geographical area of responsibility adopted by the IOC Assembly in 1989.
 He noted that this geographic definition is different from the IHO publication which presently raised serious concerns from Member States.
 Subsequently, he requested if the Working Group would agree to use the principle of the first meeting of the IOCINDIO rather than the geography of the Indian Ocean.

 The IOCINDIO Chair reiterated that if the discussions are too lengthy, the risk is not for IOCAFRICA to be killed, but rather for IOCINDIO to die.
 He is amenable to see amendments that avoid prejudices to IOCAFRICA or any country.